joshb738/NBA_Player_Analysis/README.md

 ## Project Overview

-Using unsupervised  machine learning to analyze player decline in the NBA based on the player archytype.
+Using unsupervised  machine learning to analyze player decline in the NBA based on the player archetype.
-This analysis will provide assistance to to NBA teams for roster building and player adjustments.
+This analysis will provide assistance to NBA teams for roster building and player adjustments.

 The analysis will aim to provide insight on the following questions:
 1. Determining the new player archytpe in the modern day position list.